 Mainly used in new construction, spray foam’s R-value can vary greatly, depending on the material used — the range is between R3.7 for open cell and R6.5 for closed-cell spray foam.
 The expanding foam quality of spray foam also offers valuable air sealing qualities, and to meet the outlined requirements you will only need 13.3 inches of open-cell spray foam (not covered by Mass Save® rebates), or 7.6 inches for closed-cell foam material.

 Floors, basements and crawlspaces require between R25 and R30.
 You will need 7.14 inches of cellulose or 7.96 inches of fiberglass insulation.
 For spray foam, it will require 6.7 for open-cell, or just 3.8 inches for closed-cell.

 The walls of your home require less insulation — just R5 to R6.
 Many homeowners ask our home performance experts, “Can you use cellulose insulation in walls?”
 The answer is yes, using blown-in insulation and several small holes in the drywall (which can be covered up).
 You will only need 1.4 inches of cellulose insulation, and for fiberglass insulation, just 1.4 inches is required.
 We typically do not recommend using spray foam for existing wall insulation projects, but of course, each home is unique!
 It is also worth knowing that spray foam insulation does not qualify for Mass Save® rebates.

 *All insulation R-values will vary slightly depending on the manufacturer and installation.

 Make the Right Insulation Choice with Mass Energy Experts

-By scheduling your no-cost home energy assessment, you may even qualify for 75% to 90% off your insulation upgrades for qualifying cellulose or fiberglass insulation!
+By scheduling your no-cost home energy assessment, you may even qualify for 75% off your insulation upgrades for qualifying cellulose or fiberglass insulation!